 As a School we educate all employees in the signs and indicators of sexual exploitation.
 Children who have been exploited will need additional support to help maintain them in education.
-We use the sexual exploitation risk assessment form (CERAF) and associated guidance to identify pupils who are at risk and the DSL will share this information as appropriate with children's social care.
+We use the sexual exploitation risk assessment form (CERAF) and associated guidance from the Hampshire Safeguarding Children Partnership to identify pupils who are at risk and the DSL will share this information as appropriate with children's social care.